wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 1. Introduction

-   A DNS negative cache does currently exist, and is used to cache negative existence.
-This method of negative caching requires exact matching, in most cases [RFC2308].
-This leads to unnecessary additional lookups, which have negative implications for DoS, increase latency, and lead to extra resource utilization on both the authoritative and recursive servers.
+   A DNS negative cache does currently exist, and is used to cache the fact that a name does not exist.
+This method of negative caching requires exact matching, which leads to unnecessary additional lookups, which have negative implications for DoS survivability, increases latency, leads to extra resource utilization on both authoritative and recursive servers, and decreases privacy by leaking queries.

-   This document proposes a minor change to RFC 4035 to allow recusrive resolvers to use NSEC/NSEC3 resource records to aggressively cache negative answers.
-This would allow such resolvers to repond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record in the cache.
+   This document proposes a minor change to RFC 4035 to allow recursive resolvers to use NSEC/NSEC3 resource records to aggressively cache negative answers.
+This would allow such resolvers to respond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record in the cache.

    Aggressive Negative Caching was first proposed in Section 6 of DNSSEC Lookaside Validation (DLV) [RFC5074] in order to find covering NSEC records efficiently.
-Unbound [UNBOUND] has aggressive negative caching code in its DLV validator.
-Unbound TODO file contains "NSEC/ NSEC3 aggressive negative caching".

    Section 3 of [I-D.vixie-dnsext-resimprove] "Stopping Downward Cache Search on NXDOMAIN" and [I-D.ietf-dnsop-nxdomain-cut] proposed